plj611/update_ad/README.md

   pip install openpyxl pyad pywin32
   ```

-  That will install the openpyxl and pyad modules
+  That will install the openpyxl  pyad and pywin32 modules

 - update-ad.py